jonhue/turbolinks-animate/README.md

 turbolinks-animate.js emits events that allow you to track the animation lifecycle. turbolinks-animate.js fires events on the `document` object.

 * `turbolinks:animation-start` fires when an animation starts.
-The main turbolinks-animate.js element is the event target.
+The main turbolinks-animate.js element can be accessed with `event.data.element`.
 Access the animation with `event.data.animation`.
 Access whether content appears or disappears with `event.data.disappearing`.

-* `turbolinks:animation-start` fires when an animation ends.
-The main turbolinks-animate.js element is the event target.
+* `turbolinks:animation-end` fires when an animation ends.
+The main turbolinks-animate.js element can be accessed with `event.data.element`.
 Access whether content appeared or disappeared with `event.data.disappearing`.

 ---